How to Become an Effective Indexer on The Graph Network

 PostgreSQL

-A basic understanding of PostgreSQL is required to create custom indexes.
+A basic understanding of is required to create custom indexes.
 The Graph Node uses a PostgreSQL database to store subgraph data.
 The Indexer service and agent also uses it to store state channel data, cost models, and indexing rules.

 PostgreSQL’s statistics collector also comes in handy for collecting and reporting server activity.
 It enables Indexers to gradually optimize their setup based on server activity.